samasthiti/samasthiti/_house-plans/shakar-khedi.md

 ---
 **HOUSE PLAN DETAILS**

 The floor layout of 40 feet by 40 feet is designed as a residential house.
-The floor planning is done in a way where the ground floor consists of 2 Masterbedrooms, Drawing area, open kitchen, temple and site-out.
+The floor planning is done in a way where the ground floor consists of 2 Master bedrooms, Drawing area, open kitchen, temple and site-out.
 The first floor consist of 4 Master bedrooms and living area.

 **Plot size -** 40 Feet x 40 Feet